Background pattern

 The dose of a specific factor administered is expressed in International Units (UI), which are related to the current WHO standard for each factor.
 The plasma activity of a specific coagulation factor is expressed either as a percentage (relative to normal plasma) or in International Units (relative to the international standard for the specific coagulation factor).

-An International Unit (UI) of activity of a coagulation factor is equivalent to the amount contained in 1 ml of normal human plasma.
+One International Unit (UI) of coagulation factor activity is equivalent to the amount contained in 1 ml of normal human plasma.

 The required dose is determined using the following formula: